 Iron Curtain Exterminators Are New York City’s and New Jersey’s Board Certified Bed Bugs Specialists

-Our Bed Bug services are eco-friendly And include Bed Bug Certified Mattress Covers, Bed Bug Intercepters, Hepa-Vacuum, Steam Treatment and Dust Treatment.
+Our Bed Bug services are eco-friendly And include, Bed Bug Certified Mattress Covers, Bed Bug Intercepters, Hepa-Vacuum, Steam Treatment and Dust Treatment.
+Special discounts for households with children 12 and younger!

 Adult bed bugs are reddish-brown but become”blood red” after feeding.
 There body is flattened, oval, and wingless, with microscopic hairs.
 Adult’s are 1/5 inch long which allows them to crawl into narrow cracks.
 Newly hatched nymphs are translucent, lighter in color and become browner as they moult and reach maturity.
 Bed bugs can live for a year or eighteen months without feeding, they normally try to feed every five to ten days.
 Bed bugs that go dormant for lack of food often live longer than a year, while well-fed specimens typically live six to nine months.
 Low infestations may be difficult to detect, and it is not unusual for the victim not to even realize they have bed bugs early on.
 Patterns of bites in a row or a cluster are typical as they may be disturbed while feeding.
 Bites may be found in a variety of places on the body.